mars-planet/mars_city/servers/gazebo/doc/sad.rst

 A robust physics engine with high-quality graphics, useful for more realistic simulations to test the behaviour of robot in different settings

 ###Overview
+This package will provide high-level access via TANGO to simulate Trevor in Gazebo using C++ plugins with Python and TANGO bindings.
+It will also contain files required to correctly use the simulator.
+The package may be expanded to include the files required for ROS integration also.

 This document is divided into several parts.

 1. For a typical __User__, the sections [Interface Requirements](#interface-requirements), and [Performance Requirements](#performance-requirements) are of primary interest